nazlicanto/PCB-Defect-Detection-Segmentation/README.md

-# PCB-Defect-Detection-Segmentation
-PCB defect detection and segmentation using SegFormer architecture
+# PCB Defect Detection and Segmentation using SegFormer Architecture

-## Project Overview

 The project is designed to detect and segment defects in PCBs (Printed Circuit Boards) utilizing the  SegFormer architecture,  aiming to enhance the quality standards in manufacturing processes.
 Project covers a series of steps such as data visualization, data preprocessing, model training, and inference.